weltyj/SkyFill/README.md

 # SkyFill
 Fill the top of clear skies in stitched panoramas

+Clear skies by definition do not have clouds.
+Skyfill, with some appropriate masks can handle individual clouds in many situations, but not all.

 Currently, it is designed to work with 4 channel, 8 or 16 bit TIFF files from Hugin.
 Because of artifacts created in jpeg compression, there is no attempt to provide I/O for jpeg files